 Current state of CNA testing in Florida in 2022

 2020 presented a set of unprecendented challenges for all members of the medical profession, and CNAs have been no exception.
-CNAs have been needed more than ever this year, and even with many industries laying off workers or reducing hours, CNA employers have continued to hire more and more and currently have more job openings than they have qualified candidates to fill those roles.
+CNAs have been needed more than ever after the arrival of COVID-19, and even with many industries laid off workers or reducing hours, CNA employers have continued to hire more and more and currently have more job openings than they have qualified candidates to fill those roles.
 As the pandemic is still among us, many of the testing restrictions and additional measures implemented in 2020 are still in effect today.

 Testing stopped for months during the beginning of the pandemic